acg/spectool-web/README.md

 # A web viewer for spectrum analyzer data #

+** Weekend afternoon project.
+Work in progress! **

-This project complements [https://www.kismetwireless.net/spectools/](Spectrum Tools) with a web viewer for historical data captured by `spectool_raw`.
+This project complements [https://www.kismetwireless.net/spectools/](Spectrum Tools) with a web viewer for historical spectrum data captured by `spectool_raw`.

 Typical uses: